Nitin Nabin BJP President

 He was appointed as the BJP's national working president on December 14.

-"As per the plan, there will be a roadshow from the airport to Miller High School ground via Sheikhpura More, Hanuman temple in Rajbanshi Nagar, and the income tax roundabout.
-A large number of party workers will greet our leader along the route," Saraogi said.

-The entire stretch from the Patna airport to the Miller High School ground will be decked up, he said.

-"Several stages along the route will be set up, and cultural programmes will be held to welcome our leader," he said.
+"Several stages along the roadshow route have been set up, and cultural programmes will be held to welcome our leader," he said.

 Known to be popular among voters of Bankipur, an urban assembly segment in the state capital, Nabin had retained the seat in the recently held state assembly polls by a margin of about 52,000 votes.